 Following the cancellation of their Wigmore Hall recital, Fatma Said and Malcolm Martineau joined forces to perform Schumann’s Meine Rose from their respective living rooms in the UK and Germany.
 Watch on Facebook.

-The cellist has launched a series of daily masterclasses “for all of us who are grounded because of COVID-19″.
+The cellist has launched a series of masterclasses “for all of us who are grounded because of COVID-19″.
 Covering a range of topics including Dvořák Cello Concerto, double-stops and tritones, the videos are available on both his Facebook and YouTube channels.

 Following the cancellation of performances of Werther at the Metropolitan Opera, Joyce DiDonato, co-star Piotr Beczała, Emmanuel Ceysson and Howard Watkins performed excerpts from Massenet’s opera live from Joyce’s living room.
 The videos is available to watch here.